XingKong746/RedmiBook16-Hackintosh/en.md

 - NVIDIA GeForce MX350

 ### Catalina
-- Catalina is no longer supported since v9.0, if you want to use it, please download the version before v9.0
+1. Catalina is no longer supported since v9.0, if you want to use it, please download the version before v9.0
--
+2. Replace airportitlwm.kext in kexts with Catalina's